 When investing on Mintos, you have a contract with the borrower instead of the lending company.
 That's your legal document that protects your investments.

-That's the theory.
 If a lending company goes bust, you should write off your investments as the chance of retrieving anything is very slim, unless Mintos manages to recover some of the funds.

 Mintos provides you with user agreements that you should read to fully understand your rights and the protection of your investment.We’ve outlined these rights briefly below:

 - If the borrower stops paying back the loan, the loan originator will take over the debt collection.